Accessing Medical Records Guidance

 Tel: 0161 419 5425

-- In the case of a deceased patient, charges vary so you are advised to contact the Medico Legal team directly on the above number.
-Records can only be obtained by a Personal Representative.
+- In the case of a deceased patient, records can only be obtained by a Personal Representative.
 A Representative is usually an executor, next of kin or someone making a claim arising from the death, unless the deceased specifically requested in the records that they did not want that person to have access to their records.

 - Trusts and GP Practices also have to explain to you anything in the records that is not easy to read, or which uses technical language that you do not understand.